 It affects people of all ages.
 It occurs in both men and women but eosinophilic folliculitis occurs more frequently in males and Pityrosporum folliculitis is seen slightly more often in females.

-– this is the medical name for chronic folliculitis in the beard area of the face in men.
-It often affects the upper lip and it can be difficult to treat..
+•Sycosis barbae – this is the medical name for chronic folliculitis in the beard area of the face in men.
+It often affects the upper lip and it can be difficult to treat.
 Numerous pustules develop in the hair follicles

-– This tends to affect people who use hot tubs a lot.
+•Hot tub folliculitis – This tends to affect people who use hot tubs a lot.
 The hot water encourages germs (bacteria) called Pseudomonas to grow.
-Showering after using the hot tub does not seem to reduce the chance of folliculitis.
+Showering after using the hot tub does not seem to reduce the chance of this infection.

-– this is a type of folliculitis that may occur after acne has been treated with long-term antibiotics.
+•Gram-negative folliculitis – this type may occur after acne has been treated with long-term antibiotics.

 It can be caused by an infection -bacterial, viral, fungal, or parasitic or have a noninfectious etiology, most commonly due to follicular trauma, inflammation, or occlusion.